-These Active Directory domain-related roles work tandem with the roles on the My VMware accounts that people in your organization use to log in using the standard login workflow.
-Therefore, you must ensure that the overall combination of the two roles continues to reflect the outcomes you want for a particular individual, even as the individual moves to different job positions and Active Directory groups within your organization.
+These AD domain-related roles work tandem with the roles on the VMware Customer Connect accounts that people in your organization use to log in using the standard login workflow.
+Therefore, you must ensure that the overall combination of the two roles continues to reflect the outcomes you want for a particular individual, even as the individual moves to different job positions and AD groups within your organization.
 For details of the two types of roles and the best-practice pairings of the role assignments, see Best Practices about the Two Types of Roles You Give to People to Use the Horizon Universal Console to Work in Your Horizon Cloud Environment.

-This point that the roles can be assigned only to groups and not individual accounts also means you must avoid assigning two roles to the same Active Directory domain group.
+This point that the roles can be assigned only to groups and not individual accounts also means you must avoid assigning two roles to the same AD group.
 The Super Administrator role is intended to grant all the permissions to perform all management actions in the console and the Demo Administrator role is a read-only role.
-If you give both of those roles to the same Active Directory group, all of the users in that group will not receive the permissions of the Super Administrator role.
+If you give both of those roles to the same AD group, all of the users in that group will not receive the permissions of the Super Administrator role.
 Their actions are restricted in the console, which might prevent availability of full management of your environment.

 The following predefined roles are provided by default.
 The predefined roles cannot be modified.